j10sanders/j10sanders.github.io/_posts/2016-11-22-python-list-oo.md

 Why the difference in behavior?
 Because Python is fundamentally object oriented.
 I didn't directly mutate c -- I mutated one of the lists that c contains.
 And likewise, I didn't actually append 5 to d, I appended 5 to a list that both d and c contain.

+---

 ## Moral / TLDR:

-If you have a copy of a list of lists, the child-lists are not copies -- they are the same objects in the original and copied-list.
+If you simply copy a list of lists, the child-lists are not copies -- they are the same objects in the original and copied-list.
 So you can't edit the child-lists without mutating the original list of lists.
 Actually, this goes for any collection of objects…

-Unless you do something fancier, by making copies of the child lists... which is what I ended up doing by using ["copy" from the python library](https://docs.python.org/2/library/copy.html#copy.deepcopy).
+Unless you do something fancier, by making copies of the child-lists... which is what I ended up doing by using ["copy" from the python library](https://docs.python.org/2/library/copy.html#copy.deepcopy).
 *For collections that are mutable or contain mutable items, a copy is sometimes needed so one can change one copy without changing the other.
 This module provides generic shallow and deep copy operations.*